How to save six months from your early clinical development plan

 Implementing a Translational Pharmaceutics® approach can trim six months or more from a typical drug development timeline.
 As well as immediate cost savings in early development, for a drug product forecasted to generate $500 million to $1 billion in annual revenue, such efficiencies can increase future revenue potential by millions of dollars per day.

-Drug developers also reap direct cost savings from a significant reduction in the amount of drug product that must be manufactured and the amount of drug substance (API) used in a trial.
 Large CDMOs typically insist on larger than required minimum batch sizes for drug product manufacturing; however, a highly flexible and adaptive manufacturing approach tailored to the clinical trial can reduce API consumption by >85%.
 That is a significant advantage in early development where API is produced at a small scale and must be carefully rationed to cover a plethora of activities.

 When a sponsor outsources all these functions to a single partner that offers these capabilities under a single project manager, an integrated early development program can significantly ease the sponsor’s management burden, as well as the contracting responsibilities.
-This can have tremendous benefits to small biotech companies with limited resources, but also to large pharma companies that can divert their resources to other molecules in their pipeline.

 How pharma and biotech companies are applying Translational Pharmaceutics®

-In the meantime, learn more about Translational Pharmaceutics® here or feel free to ask our experts directly.
+In the meantime, learn more about Translational Pharmaceutics® here, or feel free to ask our experts directly.